 Mission

-The mission of NAOAGA is to promote the game of golf to those that have an upper extremity disability due to a physically-challenged condition for the purpose of competition, recreation, and physical & emotional rehabilitation.
-NAOAGA will organize local, regional, national, and international competitions for its membership, seek opportunities to educate the public on the existence and benefits of "one-armed golf," and strive to provide a forum for discussion of pertinent issues related to living with an upper-extremity disability.
+The mission of NAOAGA is to promote golf for individuals with upper-extremity disabilities resulting from physical challenges, focusing on competition, recreation, and both physical and emotional rehabilitation.
+NAOAGA organizes local, regional, national, and international competitions for its members, seeks to educate the public about the existence and benefits of "one-armed golf," and aims to provide a forum for discussing important issues related to living with upper-extremity disabilities.

 In accordance with eligibility standards to be considered a disabled athlete recognized by the International Paralympic Committee (IPC), NAOAGA will classify golfers with disabilities based upon the following definitions:

 The golfers in this division have impairments affecting at least one arm.
-For any stroke played during a round of golf: at the initiation of the stroke through striking of the ball, there can only be one intentional point of contact on the club and no intentional contact to the arm holding the club.
-Any intentional aid from an artificial appliance, prosthetic, anchoring the club or part of the impaired arm is not allowed as a second point of contact.
-This category includes limb deficiency, impaired passive range of motion and impaired muscle power related to the arm.
-This category can also include someone who plays out of a mobility cart, uses a walker or cane to stabilize themselves with one arm and swings with the other.
+For each stroke played during a round of golf, there can only be one intentional point of contact on the club, from the beginning of the movement to the moment the ball is struck, and there should be no intentional contact with the arm holding the club.
+Using an artificial appliance, prosthetic device, or anchoring the club with any part of the impaired arm is not permitted as a second point of contact.
+This category encompasses those with limb deficiencies, limited range of motion, and reduced muscle power in the arm.
+It also includes individuals who play using a mobility cart, walker, or cane for stability while swinging with one arm.

 The golfers in this division have impairments affecting at least one arm.
-For any stroke played during a round of golf: at the initiation of the stroke through striking of the ball, this class is allowed to have two points of intentional contact on the club or contact on the arm holding the club.
-Any intentional aid from an artificial appliance, prosthetic, anchoring the club or part of the impaired arm is allowed as a second point of contact.
-This category includes limb deficiency, impaired passive range of motion and impaired muscle power related to the arm.
+During any stroke played in a round of golf, this classification is permitted to have two points of intentional contact with the club or with the arm holding the club, from the initiation of the stroke until the ball is struck.
+This allows for any intentional aid from an artificial appliance, prosthetic device, or anchoring the club with part of the impaired arm as the second point of contact.
+This category includes individuals with limb deficiencies, limited passive range of motion, and reduced muscle power in the arm.

 In accordance with eligibility standards to be considered a disabled athlete recognized by the International Paralympic Committee (IPC), NAOAGA will classify golfers with disabilities based upon the following definitions:

 The golfers in this division have impairments affecting at least one arm.
-For any stroke played during a round of golf: at the initiation of the stroke through striking of the ball, there can only be one intentional point of contact on the club and no intentional contact to the arm holding the club.
-Any intentional aid from an artificial appliance, prosthetic, anchoring the club or part of the impaired arm is not allowed as a second point of contact.
-This category includes limb deficiency, impaired passive range of motion and impaired muscle power related to the arm.
-This category can also include someone who plays out of a mobility cart, uses a walker or cane to stabilize themselves with one arm and swings with the other.
+For each stroke played during a round of golf, there can only be one intentional point of contact on the club, from the beginning of the movement to the moment the ball is struck, and there should be no intentional contact with the arm holding the club.
+Using an artificial appliance, prosthetic device, or anchoring the club with any part of the impaired arm is not permitted as a second point of contact.
+This category encompasses those with limb deficiencies, limited range of motion, and reduced muscle power in the arm.
+It also includes individuals who play using a mobility cart, walker, or cane for stability while swinging with one arm.

 The golfers in this division have impairments affecting at least one arm.
-For any stroke played during a round of golf: at the initiation of the stroke through striking of the ball, this class is allowed to have two points of intentional contact on the club or contact on the arm holding the club.
-Any intentional aid from an artificial appliance, prosthetic, anchoring the club or part of the impaired arm is allowed as a second point of contact.
-This category includes limb deficiency, impaired passive range of motion and impaired muscle power related to the arm.
+During any stroke played in a round of golf, this classification is permitted to have two points of intentional contact with the club or with the arm holding the club, from the initiation of the stroke until the ball is struck.
+This allows for any intentional aid from an artificial appliance, prosthetic device, or anchoring the club with part of the impaired arm as the second point of contact.
+This category includes individuals with limb deficiencies, limited passive range of motion, and reduced muscle power in the arm.